 Lack of Privacy

-While they are much more private than a tent, teardrop campers do not offer the same level of privacy that is afforded to larger caravans and motorhomes.
+Whilst they are much more private than a tent, teardrop campers do not offer the same level of privacy that is afforded to larger caravans and motorhomes.
 Because of the tight interior space, most fully grown adults will feel cramped and should not expect to spend all their time inside the teardrop as it is set up primarily as a place to sleep.
 Teardrop caravan kitchens are also located on the exterior of the caravan.
 Remember, a teardrop caravan is more akin to an upgraded tent camping setup rather than a motorhome.

 Very Limited Seating and Amenities

 Teardrop caravans are basic and will not feature many of the amenities of larger caravans.
 The interior of a teardrop caravan is limited to sleeping, and generally does not have a separate seating area or bathroom on board.
-Teardrop caravans can only accomodate two adults, making them a great choice for couples but not so great for large groups or families with young children.
+Teardrop caravans can only accommodate two adults, making them a great choice for couples but not so great for large groups or families with young children.

 What factors should be considered when buying a teardrop caravan?